Buyer's Guide

 • Pre-paids: Homeowner’s insurance and Escrow account initial amounts

-A home inspection is a general inspection of the entire house to check all systems are in working condition, including the plumbing, electrical, heating and cooling systems, roof, and the like.
+A home inspection is a general inspection of the entire house to verify that all systems are in working condition, including the plumbing, electrical, heating, cooling, and roofing systems.
 Some inspectors include a termite inspection.
-The home inspection is paid by the buyer.
-It costs approximately $350-$500+ depending on the size of the home.
+The buyer pays for the home inspection.
+It costs approximately $400-$600+, depending on the size of the home.

 Closing